 I thought that mouse highlighters should be a pretty common thing, but as it turns out, I only managed to find a few mouse highlighters after a lot of searching.
 So here they are, along with an alternative.
 Hope this will help to save you hours of searching – Read on!

 1) POINTER FOCUS

 This is definitely one of the better mouse highlighters out there.
 Apart from the “yellow highlight circle” around the cursor, Pointer Focus is also capable of:

-- Indicate and animating mouse clicks (red circle when clicked).
+- Indicate and animate mouse clicks (red circle when clicked).

-- Magnifying or zoom on the mouse cursor.
+- Magnifying or zooming on the mouse cursor.

 - Spotlight.
 Darken the entire screen, except for a spot around the cursor.

 Yep, all of these features can also be customized.
 The highlight color, magnify size, spotlight area, and more.
 I am personally using Pointer Focus to create YouTube tutorials, and will highly recommend it too.